How do people prepare for earthquakes?

 • Observing unusual animal behaviour, particularly in toads

 Land-use planning is crucial in mitigating earthquake risks.
 High-density areas and essential services like hospitals and fire stations should not be located near known fault lines.
 Remote sensing tools like RapidEye and GeoEye satellite data can monitor ground movement changes.
-GIS can provide valuable land use and infrastructure data, identifying particularly vulnerable areas.
+GIS can provide valuable land use and infrastructure data, identifying vulnerable areas.

 Summary